deadcoast/DrRx/drrx/syntax-overview.md

 - Comments: `#...` to end-of-line.
 - Annotations: brace blocks `{...}` with key/value highlighting.
 - Errors: flag tabs, unknown tokens, and misaligned `|` vs indentation.
+ - Spacer lines: allow standalone `|` lines as a distinct scope to improve readability.

 ### 12. Reserved and Future Extensions